hhariri/hhariri.github.io/_posts/2018-08-19-public-speaking-talk-structure.md

 ### About me

 If there's something I dislike more than an agenda slide, it's an "About Me".
 If you want my opinion (and given you're reading this blog I assume you do), drop it.
-Completely get rid of any slides that is about you.
+Completely get rid of any slides that are about you.
 Time and time again I witness talks where the speaker spends a good couple of minutes talking about themselves, their cats, dogs, kids, what they've done or haven't done with their life.
 And all of this is usually following a disclaimer of "I don't normally talk about myself"....but here's 20 minutes into my life that you don't care about.

 <br/>
 "But but but I have to establish credentials"...you may say.